clarosjorge21/kickstarter-analysis/README.md

 The second conclusion I came to was that Febuary was higher than January and March while December is the lowest of them all.
 I think we need to take in accordance the holidays as well.
 If we take Febuary, the reason why the month has the highest success between all the winter months could be because of Valentines Day.
 Ticket sales probably go up around Febuary 14th as some couples would love to go to the theater.
-Compared to December, where Christmas season is.
-Less people are trying to waste money on tickets for the theater due to the fact that they may have to buy gifts.
+Compared to December, where Christmas season is, less people are trying to waste money on tickets for the theater due to the fact that they may have to buy gifts.
 To conclude, we must keep in mind all major holidays while having a launch date.
 More people want to go out during Valentines season compared to Christmas season where they will want to save.